Please see the below document for public information relating to PIM, Building Consent, Inspections & Building Work.

 I want to make a change to my building consent - what do I do?

 A small change can be made by asking a building inspector to grant a Minor Variation on site, if the change does not effect the structure or weathertightness of the building.
 Structural changes or additions to the plans may need an Amendment, which should be applied for in Objective Build.
-Please see our Guide, Public Information on Amendments and Minor Variations.
+Please see MBIE's guide, Minor Variations Guidance.

 Does the replacement of piles require a building consent?